Harmful Traditions Practice: A Comprehensive Study on female genital mutilation

 About the Author :

 Kameel Ahmady is a Social Anthropologist and scholar who is the recipient of the 2017 Truth Honour Award by the London Law University and the IKWR Women’s Rights Organisation.
 He also is the recipient of 2018 first place winner award of Literary Category by Global P.E.A.C.E.
 Foundation at the George Washington University in D.C.
 Kameel has worked mainly on international and social development on gender and minority related issues.
 His previous pioneering research books have garnered International attention and are published in English, Farsi, Turkish and Kurdish languages.
 “Another look at east and south east of Turkey” (Truism with the touch of Anthropology) published by Etkim, Istanbul-Turkey 2009 and research of “In the Name of Tradition” (A Country Size Comprehensive Study on Female Genital Mutilation FGM/C in Iran), published by Uncut Voices Press-Oxford- 2015 also “An Echo of Silence” (A Comprehensive Study on Early Child Marriage ECM in Iran) published by Nova Science Publisher, Inc., New York 2017.
 “A House on Water” (A Comprehensive Study on temporary Marriage in Iran) and “Childhood plunder” ( A research study on child scavenging –Waste picking- in Tehran/Iran printed and lunched in 2019 in Iran/Tehran.
-His new books “Forbidden Tale” (A Comprehensive Study on Lesbian, Gay and Bisexual (LGB) in Iran (2018) and “A House under shadow” (A Comprehensive Study on temporary Marriage in Iran) are printed in English and Farsi by Mehri publishing in 2020.
+His new books “Forbidden Tale” (A Comprehensive Study on Lesbian, Gay and Bisexual (LGB) in Iran (2018) and “A House under shadow” (A Comprehensive Study on temporary Marriage in Iran) are under printing in English and Farsi.

 Isiaka, B Tajudeen, and S Olabisi Yusuff.
 2013.
 “Perception of Women on Female Genital Mutilations and implications for health communications in Lagos State, Nigeria.”
 American Academic & Scholarly Research Journal 5 (1):8.